 **IEP students are required to meet with our IEP director prior to acceptance.

 Tuition is $9,500 for K4-8th and $10,000 for 9th-12th.
 There are limited seats available for tuition based students, as well as a limited number of scholarships to help offset the cost of tuition.
-To learn more about scholarships, contact our Director of Family and Community Engagement, Mrs. Hamilton, at 414-810-1380.
+To learn more about scholarships, contact our Enrollment Coordinator, Mrs. Esmeralda Rocha, at 414-810-1380.